akka/akka-persistence-cassandra/README.md

 - `cassandra-snapshot-store.max-metadata-result-size`.
 Maximum number of snapshot metadata to load per recursion (when trying to find a snapshot that matches specified selection criteria).
 Default value is `10`.
 Only increase this value when selection criteria frequently select snapshots that are much older than the most recent snapshot i.e. if there are much more than 10 snapshots between the most recent one and selected one.
 This setting is only for increasing load efficiency of snapshots.
 - `cassandra-snapshot-store.write-consistency`.
 Write consistency level.
 Default value is `ONE`.
 - `cassandra-snapshot-store.read-consistency`.
 Read consistency level.
 Default value is `ONE`.

+To connect to the Cassandra hosts with credentials, add the following lines:

+- `cassandra-snapshot-store.authentication.username`.
+The username to use to login to Cassandra hosts.
+No authentication is set as default.
+- `cassandra-snapshot-store.authentication.password`.
+The password corresponding to username.
+No authentication is set as default.